csvinay/edge-server-program/README.md

 First we have to run the `server.py` program so that it connects to the external broker and can wait for the edge program to publish the data.

-Run the follwing two commands to run the server.py program
+Run the follwing two commands from initial project directory in one terminal to run the server.py program
   ```sh
   cd server
   python server.py
   ```
 Now the server connects to the broker and subscribes the data points from the particular topic published by the edge program.

-To run the `edge.py`, run the following commands from initial project directory.
+To run the `edge.py`, open another terminal in same or different machine according to your convenience and run the following commands from initial project directory.
   ```sh
   cd edge
   python edge.py